Mike Hewson: Shearing

 Recommendations

 I shear the sheep and goats at The White Post Farm, between Mansfield and Newark where the A617 crosses the A614.
-It is a great place to watch and feed the different farm animals, with other creatures not so farm related, such as snakes, spiders and ants.
+It is a great place to watch and feed the different farm animals, with other creatures not so farm related, such as snakes and spiders.

 Free submission to 110 search engines!"> Free submission to 110 search engines!